bayes-bats/tier2-freq-bayes/development/run-of-show.md

 ### Activity Closing
   a. __Files__:
       - Instructor-facing:`04-conclusion.qmd`, `03-one-pager.qmd`
-      - Student-facing: `04-conclusion.qmd`, `03-simplified-main.qmd`, `key-ideas.pptx`
+      - Student-facing: `04-conclusion.qmd`, `03-simplified-main.qmd`
   b. __Aims__: _Evaluate in 5E model_.
 Students should be able to articulate, through debate/discussion, the differences between the approaches.
 Highlight difference in starting assumptions and conclusions, despite groups using the same data
   c. __Cadence__:  Instructor facilitates a group discussion and comparison of Frequentist/Bayesian approaches.
-Carefully engineer a controversy to further engage students, and highlight the importance of assumptions to statistical conclusions using the critical differences one-pager as a guide
+Carefully engineer a controversy to further engage students, and highlight the importance of assumptions to statistical conclusions using the critical differences one-pager as a guide.

+---

+TO DO

+* create post activity survey, which will be an artifact associated with the conclusion